 - Click Save.
 You are then redirected to the Document Editor.

 - Click the green Use Template button to select a customizable document template, or choose the blank one to build your own Client Email.

 - Create your email and insert text, images, and merge tags as needed.

-- Include the Estimate Link Merge Tag [quotelink], which will take the client to the View My Proposal website.
-There, the client will be able to see the full estimate, select specific services, and approve it.
-If you’ve added a signature line, they can sign it with their mouse or finger.
+- Include the Estimate Link Merge Tag: [quotelink] - This will take the client to the View My Proposal website.
+There, the client will see the full estimate, select specific services, and approve it.
+If you’ve added a signature line, they can sign the estimate with their mouse or finger.